Stellar streams and dark substructure: the diffusion regime: Discussion

 At large scales, several assumptions made in the analytic derivations break down.
 First, perturbations in this regime can arise from a small number of encounters with the largest haloes.
-For instance, if $t_\mathrm{age}=9$~Gyr, then only a single halo of mass larger than $6\times 10^6$~$\mathrm{M}_\odot$ is expected to pass within $5R$ of the stream, where $R$ is the halo's scale radius.
+For instance, 1~kpc corresponds to the scale radius of a $10^8$~$\mathrm{M}_\odot$ halo.
+If $t_\mathrm{age}=9$~Gyr, then about 63 halos are expected to pass within $5R$ of the stream, where $R$ is the halo's scale radius, but only one of these is expected to have a mass larger than $10^8$~$\mathrm{M}_\odot$.
 We will see in Section~\ref{sec:accuracy} that these close encounters contribute dominantly to the stream perturbations.
 In this case we have departed from the diffusion regime on which our analytic treatment is predicated.
 We remark that the match is much tighter at large scales between simulated and analytic power spectra in the $(10^5,10^6)\mathrm{M}_\odot$ substructure scenario than in the $(10^5,10^9)\mathrm{M}_\odot$ scenario (compare upper and lower panels in Fig.~\ref{fig:compare}), which suggests that this is the primary source of the large-scale discrepancy.
 However, we note that another assumption that breaks down is the approximation of the stream as a straight line.
-There is also a third effect that could harm the accuracy of the analytic predictions at large scales: the epicyclic density variations of the unperturbed stream discussed in Section~\ref{sec:di} that we neglected.
+There is also a third effect that could harm the accuracy of the analytic predictions at large scales: the initial density variations discussed in Section~\ref{sec:di} that we neglected.
 However, this effect would not cause a discrepancy with the simulations because the simulations also neglect it.